- The Exception Access Violation error on Windows 10 prevents you from running certain apps.

 Many users reported that their RAM was the cause of this error, so be sure to check your RAM and replace it if you find any problems with it.

 If you’re getting Exception Access Violation error message frequently on your PC, that can be due to compatibility issues.
-Certain older applications aren’t fully compatible with Windows 10, and that can cause this error to appear.
+Certain older applications aren’t fully compatible with Windows 10.

 Fortunately, Windows has a useful feature called Compatibility mode that allows you to run older applications.
-If you have this problem with a certain application, simply enable Compatibility mode for it by doing the following:
+If you have this problem with a certain application, simply enable Compatibility mode.

-- Open the Settings app.
-You can do that quickly by pressing Windows Key + I.
+- Open the Settings app by pressing the Windows Key + I.

 - Follow instructions on the screen to complete the troubleshooter.